skyPah/coding-challenge/README.md

 about look of the application.
 There are no business rules & guidelines other than to show us what you’re truly made of.
 It can be as simple or as complex as you want it to be.

 ### Prerequisites
-There is none :) Our main solutions stack include but not limited to Kotlin, Java, AngularJS, Flutter, Spring...
+There are none :) Our main solutions stack include but not limited to Kotlin, Java, AngularJS, Flutter, Spring...
 Feel free to use any languages and technologies you are comfortable with.

 ## Mockups